 - working on a project that impacts student life

-Get on the list to be considered for these events and opportunities.
+Get on the list to be invited to these events.

 Whether you’re involved on campus and looking for support or you’re simply interested in learning more about leadership – we are here to help.